Core LLZK Specification

 Efficient translation of array access/update

-x[s]to SMT formulas is only possible if the indexsis a Constant Simple Expression.
+id[sexp]to SMT formulas is only possible if the indexsexpis computable at symbolic execution time.

 Conditionals